This story has been updated. It was originally published on January 28, 2020.

 Many of us juggle more than one device during the day—phone, laptop, tablet, and sometimes even secondary phones and smartwatches.
 But you might have wondered if, and how, you can move text and images from one to the other.
-It can get really crazy, really fast.
+It can get really messy, really fast.

-Apple: iOS, iPadOS, and macOS
+Share a clipboard on iOS, iPadOS, and macOS

 If you’re sending text and images between Apple devices, a feature called the Universal Clipboard does a lot of the heavy lifting.
-It works seamlessly as long as you’re signed in with the same Apple ID on all your gadgets, and they’re all near to each other (since it works over a Bluetooth connection).
+It works seamlessly as long as you’re signed in with the same Apple ID on all your gadgets, and they’re all physically close to each other (since it works over a Bluetooth connection).

 All your devices need a feature called Handoff enabled, too.
-On an iPhone or iPad, go to Settings and choose General, then Handoff to make sure it’s turned on.
+On an iPhone or iPad, go to Settings and choose General, then AirPlay & Handoff to make sure it’s turned on.
 On a Mac, open System Preferences, choose General, and then enable the Allow Handoff between this Mac and your iCloud devices option.

 You can then just copy and paste as normal—pick up something on a Mac with Cmd+C, for example, or via the Edit and Copy menu options.
 On iPhones and iPads, a long press on text or images will bring up a Copy command.
 Paste on a Mac with Cmd+V or Edit and Paste.
 On iPhones and iPads, you’ll need another long press, followed by Paste.